West High School (Utah)

 West High School is a public high school in Salt Lake City, Utah.
 A part of the Salt Lake City School District, the school serves students in the western part of the city.
-Founded in 1890 as Salt Lake High School, it is among one of the oldest public high schools in Utah.
+Founded in 1890 as Salt Lake High School, it is one of the oldest public high schools in Utah.
 (Note: Like Salt Lake High School, classes at Ogden High School were also begun in September 1890.
 Private high schools, such as the LDS Church's academy system, were in operation prior to public high schools in Utah.)
-As of 2024, the school is housed in its historic 1922 building on Salt Lake City's Union Square, although a new building is expected to be constructed in the near future.
+As of 2026, the school is housed in its historic 1922 building on Salt Lake City's Union Square, however ground was broken for a new building in March 2026.

 With an enrollment over 2,500 students, its athletic teams compete in the Utah High School Activities Association's region six of the 5A classification.
 The school's colors are red and black, with a black panther as the mascot.